chipsalliance/firrtl/spec/spec.md

 A multiplexer expression is legal only if the following holds.

-1. The type of the selection signal is a single bit unsigned integer.
+1. The type of the selection signal is an unsigned integer.

+1 The width of the selection signal is any of:

+  1. One-bit

+  1. Unspecified, but will infer to one-bit

-2. The types of the two input expressions are equivalent.
+1. The types of the two input expressions are

-3. The types of the two input expressions are passive (see section [4.4](#passive_types){reference-type="ref" reference="passive_types"}).
+1. The types of the two input expressions are passive (see section [4.4](#passive_types){reference-type="ref" reference="passive_types"}).